miguel-verran/git-project-udacity/README.md

-# git-project-udacity
+# git-programming-for-data-science-project-udacity
-This is my third Project for the Udacity Programming for Data Science Nanodegree
+# Project for the Udacity Programming for Data Science Nanodegree

+# Description:
+Project completed July 2020, the assignement consists in create a Git profile and insert all the requested commands in the repository.

+# Files Used to run this program were:
+washington.csv
+new_york_city.csv
+chicago.csv

+# Libraries used were:
+Pandas
+Numpy